All Classical Adversary Methods are Equivalent for Total Functions: Introduction

 All this shows that $\fbs(f)$ is a fundamental lower bound measure for total functions with many different formulations, including the previously known $\FC(f)$ and $\RC(f)$.
 Another interesting corollary is that since the quantum certificate complexity $\QC(f) = \Theta(\sqrt{\RC(f)})$ is a lower bound on the quantum query complexity \cite{Aar08}, we have that by taking the square root of any of the adversary bounds above, we obtain a quantum lower bound for total functions.

 Along the way, for partial functions we show the equivalence between $\CA(f)$ and $\WA(f)$, and also between $\KA(f)$ and $\MM(f)$.
 In the case of partial functions, $\fbs(f)$ becomes weaker than all these adversary methods.
 In particular, we show an example of a function where each of these adversary methods gives an $\Omega(n)$ lower bound, while fractional block sensitivity is $O(1)$.
 We also show that $\CA(f)$ and $\MM(f)$ are not equivalent for partial functions, as there exists an example where $\CA(f)$ is constant, but $\MM(f) = \Theta(\log n)$.
+Finally, we show a function such that $\CA_1(f) = O(\sqrt n)$, but $\CA(f) = \Omega(n)$.

 We also show a ``block sensitivity'' barrier for fractional block sensitivity.
 Namely, for any partial function $f$, the fractional block sensitivity is at most $\sqrt{n\cdot\bs(f)}$.
 Note that the adversary bounds do not bear this limitation, as witnessed by the aforementioned example.
 This result is tight, as we exhibit a partial function that matches this upper bound.